Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VVYzPlbpSwM.md

 ### Transcript

-> has sam or been given a function yet no no function for samurai yet that will be tied to this story i can't wait for the story to get in i can't wait for 1.0 that's gonna be great
+> has sam or been given a function yet no no function for samurai yet that will be tied to this story I can't wait for the story to get in I can't wait for 1.0 that's gonna be great